katpavan/katpavan.github.io/about.markdown

 ## AI Web3

 I work on [Manami.ai](https://twitter.com/manamidotai).
-She's an AI that hosts, judges, and even plays AI-powered games on Twitter and the web.
+She's an AI that hosts, judges, and plays AI-powered games on Twitter and the web.

 Before that, I was a Blockchain Solutions Architect at Consensys.
 Consensys was founded by Joseph Lubin, co-founder of Ethereum.
 MetaMask was made at Consensys, the first ever wallet for decentralized applications.